 The UCC Work Programme establishes the following 'dates of the deployment' of the trans-European and national systems:

 The Member States will further detail the national planning for the systems being developed and deployed within these time-windows and transmit it to the Commission for publication.
 The national planning information provided to the Commission is now available in a consolidated form.
-In addition Sweden has provided specific planning information about their Customs Warehousing project.

 The UCC Work Programme will be updated on a regular basis to take into account the latest developments and progress.

 The project aims to make available up-to-date information on registered exporters established in Generalised Scheme of Preference (GSP) countries exporting goods to the Union.
 The system is trans-European and also includes data about EU economic operators, for the purpose of supporting exports to GSP countries.